Students at Berry College in northwest Georgia enjoy plenty of room to roam.

 Berry tops our list of the 10 largest main campuses of four-year colleges and universities in the U.S. To qualify for the list, the pieces of land making up the main campus didn’t have to be touching but did have to be close enough to form a cohesive campus.

 Some schools, such as Duke University and California Polytechnic State University, didn’t make the cut because although their campuses are listed as comprising several thousand acres, the total acreage isn’t bunched together or the acreage consists of more than just the main campus.
-Enrollment data is from the U.S. Department of Education’s National Center for Education Statistics.
+Enrollment data is the most recent available from the U.S. Department of Education’s National Center for Education Statistics.